boochow/ArduboyImager/README.md

 ##Installation
 ArduboyImager is developed on [openFrameworks](http://openframeworks.cc/).

-You need to download and install openFrameworks 0.9.3 or newer.
+You need to download and install openFrameworks 0.9.3 or newer to build ArduboyImager.

 Although openFrameworks is a cross-platform toolkit, I have tested only on Windows7.